 Best Defense for a Possession of Cocaine Charge

-Our top-rated Pinellas County Criminal Defense Lawyers regularly meet with individuals who have been charged with Possession of Cocaine.
-Many individuals are unaware that possessing cocaine, in any quantity, is a felony offense in the State of Florida.
+Many individuals are unaware that possession of cocaine of any amount is a felony offense in the State of Florida.
 There are several different types of offenses that an individual may be charged with relating to cocaine:

 - Possession of Powder Cocaine;